eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 # Streaming HTTP to HTTP

-This sample will show how you could set up the EDC to stream messages from HTTP to HTTP.
+This sample will show how you can set up the EDC to stream messages from HTTP to HTTP.
-This code is only for sampling purpose and should not be used in production.
+This code is only for demonstration purposes and should not be used in production.

 ## Concept
-We will build a data-plane `DataSource` extension that will get the data from a folder in the disk and will push every new piece of data to every consumer that started a `TransferProcess` on an asset related to it.
+We will build a data-plane `DataSource` extension that will retrieve new data from a disk folder and push it to every consumer that has started a `TransferProcess` for a related asset.

 ### Run

-Build the connector runtime, it will be used both for provider and consumer:
+Build the connector runtime, which will be used both for the provider and consumer:
 ```shell
 ./gradlew :transfer:streaming:streaming-01-http-to-http:streaming-01-runtime:build
 ```

-Run the provider and the consumer, must be started from different terminal shells:
+Run the provider and the consumer, which must be started from different terminal shells:
 ```shell
 # provider
 export EDC_FS_CONFIG=transfer/streaming/streaming-01-http-to-http/streaming-01-runtime/provider.properties